ivanko2002/Kaiju-Showdown/README.md

 - Vector: list of props that the character currently has.

 3. Dynamic memory management:
-- After each round of battle, players can exchange props and store into the vector.
+- After each round of battle, players can exchange props and store into the linked list.
-- When the props are used during the showdown, the vector will pop them out.
-- The players can check the props they currently have by returning the vector.
+- The players can check the props they currently have by returning the linked list.

 4. File input/output
 - Load and save game status.
 - The players can choose to quit the battle at any time.
-- At the beginning of the game, the user type the filename they set last time to load the data
+- Data of the last round will be saved.

 5. Program codes in multiple files:
 - The functions are separated into several files